Citizenship By Investment - RIF Trust

 The idea of CBI also stems from ancient times, and the Roman Republic was the first nation to develop it into a route to citizenship.
 Those who contributed to the Roman economy under specific requirements were granted citizenship and all the rights that came with it, and the concept still holds true today.

 Many countries now offer what is referred to as a CBI programme, which is a route to obtaining a citizenship certificate and passport of a nation through contributing to the economy.
 The idea is that by investing in a country, you have fulfilled part of your duty as a citizen and hence should be considered one.
 Your other responsibilities are avoiding criminal activities and, also, respecting the laws and the rights of other citizens.
+Due diligence is applied by these CBI countries.

-The Grenada, Malta, St Lucia, and Türkiye Citizenship-by-Investment programmes include the rights to vote in an election.
+The Grenada, Malta, St Lucia, and Türkiye Citizenship by Investment programmes include the rights to vote in an election.
 Their passports can also ease travel to the likes of European Union countries and the United States.

 Economic citizenship is extremely beneficial to the countries granting citizenship, as it provides their governments with significant sums of unencumbered foreign direct investment funds to help develop the nation.

-The Commonwealth of Dominica, for example, used funds from its CBI Programme to create affordable housing for its residents.
+The Commonwealth of Dominica, for example, uses funds from its CBI Programme to create affordable housing for its residents.
 The programme also funds the development of the country’s international airport.
 This a project that will positively affect residents’ lifestyle and the nation’s economy as well.

 1. Donations or contributions